November 20, 2019 > November 21, 2019, Ouagadougou

 - See the correlation between the evolution of these expenditures and those made for development, particularly in the social sectors, and to measure their effects.

-A first step consists of holding a workshop to specify the methodology to be implemented for the full success of this study.
+This workshop is a first step for the full success of this study.